KaliRani/connecteddreamsA-support/README.md

-# connecteddreamsA-support
+connecteddreamsA-support
 Support information about Connected Dreams A

-# Connected Dreams A — Support
+Connected Dreams A — Support

-Welcome to the official support page for **Connected Dreams A**, a wellness and smart-connectivity app designed to enhance daily routines through intelligent alarms, sleep tools, and connectivity-enabled companion devices.
+Welcome to the official support page for Connected Dreams A, a wellness and smart-connectivity app designed to enhance daily routines through intelligent alarms, sleep tools, and connectivity-enabled companion devices.

 This public page provides help, contact information, and general guidance for users.